 Great Writing Voice Via Reading Aloud

 The second piece of advice is also very simple, and it involves only you, your voicebox, and your manuscript.
+This is a different kind of reading for writers.
 Hopefully you have understanding partners (or pets) at home, and hard-of-hearing colleagues at work.
 I’m asking you to demonstrate your great writing voice by reading your work aloud.

 I tell this to everyone.
 At conferences.
 In editorial notes.
 On the street.
 Read your writing aloud.
 Don’t just think about it, actually do it.
 Maybe one out of ten people actually try this.
 Even fewer make it a habit whenever they write something new.